Following are our 2014-2015 Board of Directors----

 Mr. Borgsdorf was appointed by the Washtenaw County Bar Association.
 Mr. Borgsdorf is a partner with Hooper, Hathaway, Price, Beuche & Wallace, P.C.
 In 1987, he was one of the founders of Friends of Legal Aid –an informal organization that has raised over $1 million for LSSCM.
 Mr. Borgsdorf continues to serve on the FOLA steering committee.

-Mr. Godfroy was appointed by the Monroe County Bar Association and is a principal at the law firm of Czeryba & Godfroy in Monroe, Michigan.
+Mr. Godfroy was appointed by the Monroe County Bar Association and is a principal at the law firm of Godfroy Wetzel & Horkey, PLC.
 Mr. Godfroy’s primary practice areas are criminal and domestic relations law.
 Mr. Godfroy received the Monroe County Pro Bono Award in 2007.

 Ms. Inquilla was appointed by the Farmworker Legal Services Advisory Board and the State Bar of Michigan.
-Ms. Inquilla is the Director of the Diocese of Kalamazoo Immigration Assistance Program.
+Ms. Inquilla is in private practice in Kalamazoo and is the former Director of the Diocese of Kalamazoo Immigration Assistance Program.
 Ms. Inquilla is also the co-chair of the Westside Immigration Advocates of Michigan.
 Ms. Inquilla is a prior fellow with the National Association of Public Interest Law and the Urban Morgan Institute of International Human Rights.

 Ms. Ledon is a former LSSCM client and former LSSCM Board member.
 Ms. Ledon was appointed by Casa Latina.
-Ms. Ledon works with Casa Latina, an immigration assistance organization and also does some court translating.
+Ms. Ledon works with Casa Latina, an immigration assistance organization and also works as a translator in the Michigan Court System.

 Mr. Martinez was appointed by the Farmworker Legal Services Advisory Board, where he has served as an active member.
 Mr. Martinez first came to Michigan as a migrant farm worker in the 1950’s.
 He is now a retired agricultural outreach worker from the Michigan Department of Labor and Economic Growth.
 Mr. Martinez is also a member of the National Migrant Health Advisory Council.

 Ms. McIntyre was appointed by the Lansing Black Lawyer’s Association; she is the current President of the association.
-Ms. McIntyre is an associate with Foster, Swift, Collins and Smith and practices Public Finance law.
+Ms. McIntyre is an attorney with the City of Lansing.
+Ms. McIntyre is a prior associate with Foster, Swift, Collins and Smith and practiced Public Finance law.

 Ms. Phillips was appointed by the Woman’s Co-op in Battle Creek.
 Ms. Phillips was one of the founders of the Woman’s Co-op and now serves as the Executive Director.
 Woman’s Co-Op helps people define life goals and break the cycle of generational poverty.